-- Foster a culture in which all learners and staff feel able to report any concerns of wrongdoing by anyone - Seek to prevent malpractice by using the induction period and the learner handbook to inform learners of the centre's policy on malpractice and the sanctions for attempted and actual incidents of malpractice - Show learners the appropriate formats to record cited texts and other materials or information sources - Require learners to declare that their work is their own - Ask learners to provide evidence that they have interpreted and synthesised appropriate information and acknowledged any sources used - Advise learners of the centre's rules regarding whether AI tools (e.g., ChatGPT) can be used and, if so, - Require learners to acknowledge the use of artificial intelligence (AI) sources and provide copies of any interactions with AI tools made in the production of their work

-- Report to Pearson all alleged, suspected and actual incidents of malpractice in accordance with JCQ Suspected Malpractice Policies and Procedures (Malpractice Feb23 v1.pdf (jcq.org.uk)) - Where required, gather information for an investigation in accordance with Pearson instructions.
-Such an investigation will be supported by the Head of Centre and all personnel linked to the allegation.
+- Foster a culture in which all learners and staff feel able to report any concerns of wrongdoing by anyone - Seek to prevent malpractice by using the induction period and the learner handbook to inform learners of the centre's policy on malpractice and the sanctions for attempted and actual incidents of malpractice - Show learners the appropriate formats to record cited texts and other materials or information sources - Require learners to declare that their work is their own - Ask learners to provide evidence that they have interpreted and synthesised appropriate information and acknowledged any sources used - Advise learners of the centre's rules regarding whether AI tools (e.g., ChatGPT) can be used and, if so, - Require learners to acknowledge the use of artificial intelligence (AI) sources and provide copies of any interactions with AI tools made in the production of their work - Report to Pearson all alleged, suspected and actual incidents of malpractice in accordance with JCQ Suspected Malpractice Policies and Procedures - If Taverham High School discover or suspect a learner or member of staff of having committed malpractice, the individual will be made fully aware (preferably in writing) at the earliest opportunity of the nature of the alleged malpractice and of the possible consequences should malpractice be proven. - Cases of suspected learner malpractice in external assessments will be reported to Pearson immediately.
+The Head of Centre will complete JCQ Form M1 and submit this along with all supporting documentation to Pearson's Investigations Processing team at candidatemalpractice@pearson.com. - Cases of suspected learner malpractice in internal assessments will be reported to Pearson if the learner has signed the declaration of authentication.
+The Head of Centre will complete JCQ Form M1 and submit this along with all supporting documentation to Pearson's Investigations Processing team at candidatemalpractice@pearson.com. - For internal assessment, where learners have not completed a declaration of authentication, [add centre name] will follow the internal assessment malpractice/academic misconduct policy in resolving the matter as this does not need to be reported to Pearson. - Where required, gather information for an investigation in accordance with Pearson instructions.
+Such an investigation will be supported by the Head of Centre / Principal / CEO and all personnel linked to the allegation - comply with the requirements as set out in the Pearson policy.
 Where malpractice is proven, Pearson will determine the sanctions to be imposed.